I brought it all on myself, I suppose, thanks to the Wal-Mart five dollar video bin.

 I hate saying no to him, but this is reality, after all.
-Mommy is forty-eight.
+Mommy is past her ovulatory prime.
 Mommy is a single Mom with two jobs and a huge mortgage and she struggles taking care of the two kids she's got.
-Mommy has a preteen girl who thinks she's thirty and a special needs kid who thinks brothers grow on trees.
+Mommy has a preteen girl who looks twenty and a special needs kid who thinks brothers grow on trees.
 There will be no more babies.

 So I held him close and told him gently, but firmly that Mommy can't have anymore babies.
 His answer was to smile at me really big and say:

 "Yes, you can.
 You can go to the doctor and he can pull one out of you."

 "It doesn't work like that, honey."
 I smiled apologetically.
 "I can't get you a brother."

 I'm not about to get into the logistics of babymaking with a ten-year old on the autism spectrum.
 And really, this isn't about me having a baby so much as it is a plea from him for something else - a playmate that won't outgrow him.

 All of his neighborhood friends have done so in waves - first the ones who were born the same year as him.
 They moved past Barney and the Wiggles and don't play with action figures much anymore.
 Next year, they'll be in middle school, and he'll still be doing those things.

 Then came the next wave a couple of years later.
 They're all talking about their favorite TV shows and monster trucks and iPad apps and going to tee ball and soccer.
 And they outgrew the strange kid who sings at the bus stop a couple of years ago.
 Even this year's crop of kindergartners are moving past him, eager to catch up to their older siblings.